|

 Diabetic retinopathy can be detected during a comprehensive eye examination through dilated (enlarged) pupils.
 An eye specialist uses medicated drops to enlarge the pupil.
 The enlarged pupil makes it easier to examine the back of the eye and detect early signs of the disease.

-Diabetic retinopathy can also be detected with a special camera that can photograph the back of the eye without the use of dilating drops.
-Although this method checks for signs of diabetic retinopathy, it is not a comprehensive eye examination.
+the back of the eye without the use of dilating drops.
+Although this method checks for signs of

 People with diabetes should have their eyes examined for diabetic retinopathy when diabetes is diagnosed, and then at least every two years.
 When changes are noticed in the retina more frequent examinations are recommended.